-If you are a small business, you probably don’t have the means to do elaborate billboards, TV ads or mass mailings.
-Luckily, with technology today, it’s pretty easy to find cheaper ways to promote your business and engage with customers.
-We’ve put together some affordable (and mostly free) ideas on how to advertise your business.
+If you are a small business, you probably don’t have the means to buy billboard space, film TV ads or conduct mass mailings.
+Luckily, with technology today, it’s easy to find cheap ways to advertise your business and engage with customers.

-One of the most popular marketing ideas for small and local businesses is Google My Business.
-Google My Business is a free and easy-to-use tool to help manage your online presence across Google.
-Not only will it make your business visible on search, but also Google Maps.
-You can quickly update information so things like your hours and phone number are always up to date for your customers.
-You can also increase engagement with your customers by utilizing photos, Q&A and reviews.
-This is a great free tool to expand your online presence.
+One of the most popular marketing tools for small businesses is Google My Business.
+Google My Business is a free and easy-to-use way to manage your online presence.
+Not only will it make your business visible on search, but also on Google Maps.
+Plus, you can quickly update information about your business so that details such as hours of operation and phone numbers are always current.
+You can also increase customer engagement by adding photos, conducting Q&As and using reviews.

-Adding your business to Yelp is another free and easy way to advertise your business.
-Adding your business can help increase your online presence on search engines.
-This is an especially good option if your business involves food or service.
-Yelp allows you to easily see reviews and engage with your customers.
-Even if you see a negative review, it allows you to quickly correct any issues your business may be facing.
+Adding your business to Yelp is another creative way to market your business — and in this case, it’s completely free.
+Adding your business to Yelp can boost your online presence on search engines.
+This is an especially good option if your business involves food or a service.
+Yelp allows you to easily see reviews and interact directly with your customers.
+And if you see a negative review, don’t fret.
+Yelp allows you to quickly correct any issues that customers may be bringing up.

-It’s like cyber-couponing!
-Facebook and Google are usually giving away free ad credit vouches.
-When you sign up for services like web hosting or AdWords, try out the services with free vouchers.
-This allows you to expand your business into areas you may not have previously thought of, like creating banner ads that appear on websites catered to your target demographic.
+Think of it like cyber-couponing.
+Facebook and Google are known for giving away free ad credit vouchers.
+When you sign up for paid services like web hosting or Google Ads (formerly AdWords), you can try out the services for longer, or with additional perks, by taking advantage of free vouchers.
+This allows you to market your business in ways you may not have thought of, such as creating banner ads that appear on websites catered to your target customer demographic.

-Teaming up with other small and local businesses allows you to increase exposure for basically no money.
-If you give your customers a coupon to the other business or vice versa, both businesses are being seen by new potential customers.
-Choose a business that is complimentary to your own.
-For example if you own a small gym, maybe try teaming up with a nutrition shop and tapping into their loyal, health-conscious customers.
-Both your businesses can even utilize social media to join forces and spread the word to your already-existing fans.
+Teaming up with other small businesses allows you to increase exposure affordably.
+Choose a business that is complementary to your own.
+For example, if you own a small gym, consider partnering with a nutrition shop to tap into their loyal, health-conscious customers — and vice versa.

-Don’t forget your existing customers can be a huge asset while trying to increase your bottom line.
-These customers have already purchased from you, so you just need to make sure they’ll keep coming back.
-Ask if you can add them an email list.
-Email marketing is a smart way to keep advertising your small business and continuing to remind your existing customers of what great offers you have.
-Take that list and treat those customers like VIPS.
-Maybe offer coupons, sneak peaks, or exciting news.
-Let them know how much they are appreciated.
+Current customers can be a huge asset in helping you increase your bottom line.
+These customers have already purchased from you, so now it’s just a matter of finding ways to keep them coming back.
+One way to do this is by requesting their permission to add them to an email list to share timely news about your business.
+Email marketing advertises your business and reminds existing customers of information relevant to them.
+Take that list and treat those customers like VIPs — offer coupons, social mixers, sneak peek events or exciting news.
+Above all, let them know how much they are appreciated.